yamunariver/Az104/unknown.md

+## You have an Azure subscription that contains two protected virtual machines named VM1 and VM2.
+VM1 and VM2 are backed up to a Recovery Service vault named Vault1 by using the same backup policy.

+Your company plans to create additional virtual machines and Recovery Services vaults.
+During this process, Vault1 will be decommissioned.

+You need to delete Vault1.

+Which three actions should you perform before you can delete Vault1?
+Each correct answer presents part of the solution.

+Select all answers that apply.

+` `

+`Delete VM1 and VM2.`

+`Disable the soft delete feature and delete all data.`

+`Enable a Read lock on Vault1.`

+`Permanently remove any items in the soft delete state.`

+`Stop the backup of VM1 and VM2.`

+`You must stop the backups so that you can prepare to move to the new policy.
+The soft delete feature is enabled by default, so it must be disabled.
+You must remove all the items that are in the soft delete state.
+Deleting the virtual machines is not required.
+You cannot delete the policy without deleting the vault and backup, and a new policy is not required.`

 ## Your company has a main office in Seattle and a branch office in New York.

 You have an Azure subscription that contains an application named App1 and a user named User1 located in the Seattle office.